 Advice for Anyone who is Going to Look Over their Resumes

 Nicole: [00:32:41] I think that’s such a good point to make and great for people that keep in mind that all levels of their kind of career journey.
-And I know Matt and I are both feeling very inspired right now to go and look over our resumes and make some changes.
-But is there one piece of advice that you’d like to leave with our audience, for anyone who is now going to go back and also look over their resumes?
+I know Matt and I will look over our resumes and make changes.
+But is there one piece of advice that you’d like to leave with our audience?

 Nicole: [00:34:45] Yes.
-I think that’s a piece of great advice and definitely, something that everyone who’s listening can take away from regardless of the area of expertise that they’re working in.
+I think that’s a piece of great advice.
+It’s definitely something that everyone who’s listening can take away from regardless of their expertise.